 You can also look into getting a moving truck from a friend or family member if they happen to have one.
 But don’t forget to return it in the same condition you got it in!

 Rent a Storage Unit

-If you are moving short distance, you may not need all your things immediately.
+If you plan to move locally, you may not need all your things immediately.
 In this case, you can rent a storage unit to store some of your belongings until you are ready to welcome them into your new home.
 This can be very useful if you need to downsize or simply want to declutter and clean your home before officially moving in.

 If you get the opportunity, don’t forget to visit the storage unit before renting it to ensure it is clean and secure.

 If you have a lot of stuff to move, you may want to consider renting a container.
 This is essentially a large container that will be delivered to your doorstep, which you can then load up with all your stuff and transport to your new home.

 This is a great option if you have a lot of belongings or large furniture that needs to be moved, or if you do not have a place to store them before the move.